Mtemi/spring-boot-crypto-execution-algo-client/README.md

 - Monitor the orders as the algo is working it
 - Cancel open orders
 - All timestamps are in epoch Nanos; and represented in a long format
+- Ultra low latency execution; on average; an SOR or DMA order is executed (round trip) in 40 us

 #### Algorithms
 Variety of fully working algorithms are demonstrated in this project: